GfSE/SAF-Specification/stereotypes.md

 realizes concept System of Interest Stakeholder

 An individual, team, or organization (or classes thereof) with interests in, or concerns relative to, a system.
 It may be involved in any life cycle phase of the system.
-The Stakeholder represents a class or kind of stakeholders. realizes concept Claimant
+The Stakeholder represents a class or kind of stakeholders.

+Stakeholders also have a certain Involvement:

+Stakeholder Involvement captures the influence of a project specific Stakeholder on the system.
+Stakeholder Involvement is characterized by
+* Contact Person
+* Kind of involvement
+* Life Cycle Phases involved
+* Relevance decision if and up to which degree Stakeholder is considered
+* Rationale for decision if Stakeholder is not considered realizes concept Claimant

 A party, which asserts claims.